kjwamlex/audioX2P-Beta/README.md

 # hapticAudio
-hapticAudio turns muisc into continuous, linear haptic feedback.
+hapticAudio turns music into continuous, linear haptic feedback.

 Original project was called TapticMusic, which was published 2 years ago.